Soublox/hub-chatt2me-spec/reference/Hub Chatt2me/copy-of-coming-soon.md

 ---
-title: Copy of Coming soon
-excerpt: You can see here our future features
+title: Events
+excerpt: >-
+  You can see here all the events we listen to in the APIs and how we send it to your webhook
 deprecated: false
 hidden: false
-icon: far fa-crystal-ball
+icon: far fa-calendar
 metadata:
   robots: index
 next: